 A relaxed, weekday pit-stop, Cafe Sou is essentially a traditional Parisian café tucked into a quiet corner of the bank, complete with terrines, cheese, red wine, and little lacy half-curtains on the windows.
 It’s focussed on grab-and-go (only the omelettes are made fresh to order), but it’s a pretty fancy one at that.
 VIEW DETAILS

 Commanding a long stretch of marble dining counter opposite Zobler’s is Kaia, an Asian-Pacific inspired eatery serving up poke bowls, sushi, and robata-grilled mains alongside sake and cocktails.
 Saturday afternoons are given over to an excellent afternoon tea, while Sundays are for bottomless brunch, with unlimited sushi, sashimi, poke bowls, noodles, and more… VIEW DETAILS

 The Nickel Bar

-Just left off the bandstand is The Nickel Bar, a suave, walnut bar island manned by suited barkeeps shaking up classic cocktails from morning till, well, early morning again.
+Last but not least is The Ned’s ground-floor bar.
+Just next to the bandstand, The Nickel Bar is a suave, walnut island bar manned by suited barkeeps shaking up classic cocktails from morning till, well, early morning again.
 You’ll find American snacks (like pastrami cheese fries; salt beef sliders; and devilled eggs) and breakfast bar dishes to soak up numbers like the Double Nut Old Fashioned; made with Wild Turkey whisky, peanut butter, pecan, Mozart dark chocolate liqueur and aromatic bitters.
 VIEW DETAILS

 THE NED HOTEL